Cucujus clavipes: Special adaptations

 The cold temperature in the temperate and polar USA and Canada makes survival challenging for an organism like C. clavipes.
 These beetles have evolved physiological adaptations to persist.
 Many studies of insects and some invertebrates have indicated a correlation between dehydration and the organism's ability to prevent freezing.
 C. clavipes has evolved to have this ability of going through extreme dehydration, producing anti-freeze proteins (AFPs) and anti-freeze glycolipids (AFGL), entering into a diapause, producing a multimolar concentration glycerundol, and purging the gut in order to remove potential ice nucleators.
 Absence of freezing indicates that their AFPs can inhibit ice nucleators to vary in low temperatures and may inhibit homogeneous nucleation resulting in vitrification.
 Another study reported that if temperatures were held constant, then C. clavipes individuals with the highest water content had the highest probability of freezing, and individuals with the lowest water content had the lowest probability of freezing.

 AFPs decrease the temperature at which an ice crystal grows, defined as the hysteretic freezing point, by an average of 2–5 °C below the melting point in insects, which can be as much as 13 °C in C. clavipes in winter when the insect is dehydrated and the AFPs concentrated.
 The Alpha S1 and S2 caesin precursor proteins are thought to have roles in the inhibition of formation of ice nucleators in C. clavipes.
 The beetle can also be freeze tolerant during a given year based on previous determinations of freeze tolerance in former years and that a strong correlation exists between its supercooling point (SCP) and the lower lethal temperature.
+The larvae of C. clavipes puniceus (the northern subspecies) seem to be some of the most cold-tolerant arthropods known, surviving temperatures of -58°C without difficulty.
+However, below this point they seem to vitrify (become glass-like), then remaining alive down to -150°C (only a few vitrified individuals frozen to around -100°C survived when thawed, however this may be due to jostling in transportation causing ice crystals to nucleate).